dawid-szaniawski/bepatient/README.md

 - Flexible comparison using various checkers and comparers.
 - Configure multiple conditions to be met by response.
 - Inspect various aspects of the response (body, status code, headers).
-- Detailed logs, facilitating the analysis of the test process.
+- Detailed logs (containing cURLs), facilitating the analysis of the test process.
 - Retry mechanism with customizable retries and delay.

 ## Installation